JulienRobberechts/event-api/readme.md

 ## Purpose

-This is a sample project for a nodeJs Api and a cli (command line interface) using this api.
-It serves a selection of top festivals in the world.
+This is a demo project serving a selection of top festivals in the world.

 ![Festival burning man](./doc-resources/festival-burning-man.jpg)

 Festival burning man

+### Requirements

+Let's say that we already have access to a external API named OpenEventApi (represented by this [file](./packages/server/tests/mock/events-all.json), this API does not exist for real).
+We want to build a wrapper API around this third-party API in order to control the access and add filtering and data transformation features.

+1. From the API, we want to be able to query a list of events
+  - filtered them by country, type and ongoing events.
+  - limited the content to a subset of fields: name, start_date, end_date, type, country.

+2. To give access to experiences users to this API, we want to create a command-line interface.

+### Stack

+The project use the stack: REST endpoint with Node/Express for the API and the CLI.

-## Setup
+## Setup the project

 ### Initialize packages by running (at the root)